Retribution and St. Thomas Aquinas's Teaching on Justice

 Stephen L. BrockPontifical University of the Holy Cross, Rome

 Open to current students and faculty.
+This event is co-sponsored by the St. Thomas More Society at the University of Chicago Law School.
 Others interested in participating should contact email@example.com.
 This event is in-person only.
 All registrants will receive pdfs of the selected readings, which should be read in advance of the class.
 An optional wine and cheese reception will follow.

 Thomas Aquinas assigns two functions to punishment, retributive and medicinal.
 He sees the retributive function as the primary one, pertaining to the very idea of punishment, and it will be the focus of this master class.
 The aim will be to determine how exactly retribution fits within Aquinas’s teaching on justice.
 For although there is no doubt that he considers it to be a matter of justice, he has surprisingly little to say about it within his massive treatment of that virtue in the Summa theologiae.
 Legal theory and theology overlap on this topic, but scholarly literature on it is scant.
 Yet surely a clear understanding of Aquinas’s teaching on punishment in general is necessary for grasping his teachings on particular issues, such as capital punishment (on which the literature is huge).

 There will be several questions to address.
 To which kind of justice does Thomas think retribution belongs?
 How does it constitute that kind of justice?
 Who is given their own or their right through retribution?
 Does it not really pertain to legal justice?
 Is it obligatory?
 The readings provided will furnish the background needed to engage the topic.

 Required Readings (from the Summa Theologiae): to be completed before class

 Recommended Readings (from the Summa Theologiae):